Egyptians kidnapped by Libyan gunmen over business dispute: residents

 “I am now worried about my brother’s life because killing in Libya has become a common practice,” the man who asked not to be identified, said.

-One of the kidnapped men, Hasanat Mostafa, had traveled to Libya to help pay for a house he is building in his native Herda.
+One of the kidnapped men had traveled to Libya to help pay for a house he is building in his native Herda, his mother said.

-“We all depend on him, his father is ill,” his mother said.
+“We all depend on him, his father is ill,” said Hasanat Mostafa, the mother.

 Asked what needed to be done for her son, she said: “I want him to come back.
 The government should intervene and President Abdel Fattah al-Sisi should intervene.”